Where to get a money order: Best places to purchase one

 Retail stores are also a popular place to purchase money orders.
 There are stores dedicated to offering financial services, like check cashing and money orders, that you can visit.
 For example, Western Union is a well-known company that offers money orders and other financial services.

-Many grocery stores also let customers buy money orders.
-Typically, you’ll have to visit the customer service section to purchase one.
+Many grocery stores, such as Kroger, allow customers to buy money orders.
+Typically, you’ll have to visit a grocery store’s customer service counter to purchase one.
 Anthony Kirlew, a financial coach at Fiscally Sound, says that grocery stores are one of the best places to get money orders.

 “Most — if not all — require you to pay cash for them so you can do a cash back transaction at the window, which saves time and keeps the transaction secure,” Kirlew says.
 “They also offer very reasonable pricing.”